The Afrimat Construction Index (ACI) declined marginally in the second quarter of 2017.

 While activity in the construction sector has tightened, the sector remains attractive for companies such as Afrimat, being well diversified, nimble and positioned to work on medium to small projects, says Afrimat CEO Andries van Heerden.

 “Granted, you have to remain on your toes and ever-vigilant to opportunities,” he adds.

 “The results of this study are showing that construction is a sector in which government spend is still taking place and, given economic constraints, it is natural for the sector to come off slightly.

 “However, if companies position themselves correctly on product quality, price and service delivery, they should be able to make a decent return for shareholders.”

 As December Looms

 The results of the second quarter ACI relate largely to the psychological effects of the Cabinet reshuffle during this period, notes Van Heerden.

 “It was as if everything came to a complete standstill for six weeks.”

-In addition, the number of public holidays in April, as well as the dates, reduced trading significantly, while the last heavy summer rains in Gauteng also played a role, notes Van Heerden.
+In addition, the number and dates of the public holidays in April reduced trading significantly, while the last heavy summer rains in Gauteng also played a role, notes Van Heerden.

-Looking ahead to December, when the African National Congress elects its new president, Van Heerden believes that any negative news is already priced into the market, while he questions whether the industry is sufficiently geared to deal with the positive effects “of any good news”.
+Looking ahead to December, when the ANC elects its new president, Van Heerden believes that any negative news is already priced into the market, while he questions whether the industry is sufficiently geared up to deal with the positive effects “of any good news”.